ulflor/wavepacket/doc/demos/pendular_states.md

    to the second term in the Hamiltonian.
 We will follow the reference and assume a Gaussian shape.
 2. Because only the product of electric field strength and polarizability matters, we replace it by a single parameter.
-3. To get rid of the moment of inertia, we rescale the time such that it becomes one.
+3. To get rid of the moment of inertia, we rescale the time such that we can set {math}`I=1`.

 With these manipulations, we arrive at the final formulation of a scaled model Hamiltonian